Skip to content

 # copy output file to submit directory

 In this example, the submit directory contains the 900 input files, the myprog.x executable, and the jobscript file.
 As an input for each run, we take the filename of the input file from the created tasklist file.
-We copy the input file to the local scratch memory /lscratch/$PBS_JOBID, execute the myprog.x and copy the output file back to the submit directory, under the $TASK.out name.
+We copy the input file to a scratch directory /scratch/project/$SLURM_JOB_ACCOUNT/$SLURM_JOB_USER/$SLURM_JOB_ID, execute the myprog.x and copy the output file back to the submit directory, under the $TASK.out name.
 The myprog.x executable runs on one node only and must use threads to run in parallel.
-Be aware, that if the myprog.x is not multithreaded, then all the jobs are run as single-thread programs in a sequential manner.
-Due to the allocation of the whole node, the accounted time is equal to the usage of the whole node, while using only 1/16 of the node.
+Be aware, that if the myprog.x is not multithreaded or multi-process (MPI), then all the jobs are run as single-thread programs, wasting node resources.

-To submit the job array, use the qsub -J command.
+To submit the job array, use the sbatch --array command.
 The 900 jobs of the example above may be submitted like this:

-In this example, we submit a job array of 900 subjobs.
-Each subjob will run on one full node and is assumed to take less than 2 hours (note the #PBS directives in the beginning of the jobscript file, do not forget to set your valid PROJECT_ID and desired queue).
+In this example, we submit a job array of 900 tasks.
+Each task will run on one full node and is assumed to take less than 2 hours (note the #SBATCH directives in the beginning of the jobscript file, do not forget to set your valid PROJECT_ID and desired queue).

 Managing Job Array

-Check status of the job array using the qstat command.
+Check the status of the tasks using the squeue command.

 . . . . . . . . . . .

 Delete the entire job array.
-Running subjobs will be killed, queueing subjobs will be deleted.
+Running tasks will be killed, queueing tasks will be deleted.

-For more information on job arrays, see the PBSPro Users guide.
+For more information on job arrays, see the SLURM guide.